 The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye] is a flowering plant native to Africa, the island of Madagascar.

-The Pachypodium lamerei plant is not a cactus but gets labeled as one.
-The barrel stem of the “Cactus Palm” is covered with thick spines.
+The Pachypodium lamerei plant is not a cactus or a palm tree but gets labeled as one.
+The barrel stem of the ‘Cactus Palm’ is covered with thick spines.
 It carries an umbrella of shiny green leaves at the top of the trunk.

 This succulent plant has an unusual combination of tropical leaves making Pachypodium plants look like a member of a desert cactus family and makes for a real conversation piece.